Electronic Timestamping: Definition and Usage

 Timestamping proves two things:

-- Existence: the document existed at date T
+- Existence: the document existed at time T

-Adobe Reader → signature properties → timestamp authority details.
+Adobe Reader → signature properties → timestamping authority details.
 Displays TSA name, exact date, validity status.
 Tools like pdfsig allow command-line verification.

-All Certyneo signatures include timestamping in PAdES format.
-For cases requiring qualified timestamping, we interface with European eIDAS-qualified TSAs.
+All Certyneo signatures embed a timestamp in PAdES format.
+For cases that require qualified timestamping, we interface with eIDAS-qualified European TSAs.

 FAQ